Kajkac/ZTE-MC-Home-assistant/README.md

-# This part will stop being developed i am swithing to Home assistant custom_integration so from now on i will be releasing on this repo : https://github.com/Kajkac/ZTE-MC-Home-assistant-repo
+# This part will stop being developed i am switching to Home assistant custom_integration so from now on i will be releasing on this repo : https://github.com/Kajkac/ZTE-MC-Home-assistant-repo
 **Whoever wanna something to add or propose let me know and i will see if i can put that into integration**